 Dr. Shifrin will discuss and recommend the best option for you.
 Inpatient care may be required in some cases.
 Outpatient care offers you a variety of options for your recovery.

-Accreditation is a review process that demonstrates a surgical facility meets specific standards of safety and operations.
+Accreditation is a review process demonstrating a surgical facility meets specific safety and operations standards.
 All of the facilities in which Dr. Shifrin operates are fully accredited to meet safety standards for the class and type of procedures performed at the facility.

 The risks associated with each procedure vary and will be thoroughly discussed with you during your consultation.
 You will have ample opportunity to discuss these risks before giving consent or scheduling surgery.
 Significant factors to minimize your risks include: